-Kate Wicker is a mom of five, a perfectionist in recovery, and the author of Getting Past Perfect: How to Find Joy & Grace in the Messiness of Motherhood and Weightless: Making Peace with Your Body.
-(Many of her views have changed since writing those books as she’s been introduced to the insidiousness of diet culture and the hypocrisy of many.)
+Kate Wicker is a mom of five, a perfectionist in recovery, and writer.
+Back in the heyday of blogging, she wrote a popular mom blog, which led to two nonfiction book deals.
+Kate is the author of Getting Past Perfect: How to Find Joy & Grace in the Messiness of Motherhood (a 2018 Catholic Press Association Award-Winner for Family Life) and Weightless: Making Peace with Your Body.
 She also has a novel in the works and is in the process of applying to low-residency MFA programs.

-Kate has her degree in journalism and has been freelance writing for over a decade.
+Kate has her degree in journalism and has been freelance writing for over two decades.
 She has written for numerous regional and national media, including Woman’s Day, Pregnancy Magazine, Atlanta Parent, Pittsburgh Parent, Family Fun, Catholic Digest, Medical Dealer Magazine, Augusta Magazine, WhattoExpect.com, and others.
 She is a regular contributor to Living Faith (despite her faith being wobbly at best).

-In addition to writing, Kate has been a speaker at myriad events and has been a guest on Huffington Post Live (known as HuffPost Live) and other media programming.
+In addition to writing, Kate has spoken at myriad events and media programming including the Edith Stein Conference at the University of Notre Dame and a guest on Huffington Post Live (known as HuffPost Live).

 25 Random Facts About Kate: